 PTI will enable this next leap in biomedical research by:

-(i) Rapidly developing and deploying proteomic technologies that increase throughput by parallel multiplexing of both samples and proteins and
+(i) Rapidly developing and deploying proteomic technologies that increase throughput by parallel multiplexing of both samples and proteins, and

 (ii) Providing a general experimental and computational platform for quick adoption and demonstration of this technology and related offshoots for the broader biomedical research community.